pierreconreaux/data_analyst_nd/p3_analyze_A:B_test_results/readme.md

-# P2.
-Investigate a dataset
+# P3.
+Analyze A/B test results

 This repository contains my submission for Udacity's project Analyze A/B test results.